 While this is obviously good news, the so-called “longevity boom” taking place in developed countries is putting pressure on financial systems and economies, as well as individuals looking at how they should save, spend and transfer their wealth over a longer lifespan.

 The potential of living longer means setting aside extra funds for your retirement years, and could delay when you start passing down wealth to the next generation while still alive, and how much.
 An estate transferred by a 75-year-old will likely be larger than one passed down by a person lucky enough to live to be 100, or older.
 This is especially true given that healthcare expenses tend to rise for people in the later stages of life, including costs for long-term care facilities or in-home care.

-“People need to be mindful about the types of wealth transfer they set up during their lifetime,” says Leanne Kaufman, head of RBC Estate and Trust Services, RBC Wealth Management.
+“People need to be mindful about the types of wealth transfer they set up during their lifetime,” says Leanne Kaufman, head of RBC Royal Trust Services, RBC Wealth Management.

 “If too much is given away too early, that person, despite the best of intentions, could find themselves in the position where they don’t have enough to keep themselves going, especially if they end up in a long-term care type facility.
 They could run out of money.”

 Take care of yourself first